Vallverdu Named Assistant W. Tennis Coach

 “Laura has played and coached at the highest levels within this program,” Yaroshuk-Tews said.
 “As a player she competed for an NCAA title and as a coach she has already taught these players so much.
 I am proud to have a former player join my staff.
 Lau is definitely going to be a great asset as our new assistant coach.”

-Vallverdu was a four-year letter winner (2007-10) for the Canes and is the program’s all-time leader in singles wins with 131.
+Vallverdu was a four-year letter winner (2007-10) for the Canes and is second all-time at Miami in singles wins with 131, which was the record when she wrapped up her career.
 The five-time All-American finished her senior season with 35 singles wins and a No. 7 national ranking in doubles.

 A native of Valencia, Venezuela, Vallverdu graduated in 2010 with a degree in psychology and earned her master’s in sport administration in 2012.